green-coding-solutions/website/content/our-work.md

 ---
 title: "Sustainable Software"
 draft: false
-summary: "Find out what we do at Green Coding and why the carbon impact of software matters"
+description: "Find out what we do at Green Coding and why the carbon impact of software matters"
 date: 2022-07-21 08:00:00
 author: "Arne Tarara"
 authorlink: "https://de.linkedin.com/in/arne-tarara"